23/DeveloperDocumentation/session-sign.md

 A session times out when it hasn't been used for 20 minutes.
 After this, the user must have his or her session re-signed.

+### OAuth

+This is a special case of how the 23 API uses the OAuth protocol.
+Since you're redirecting your client to an API method, [your OAuth signature](oauth#signing-and-making-requests) (including keys, nonce, timestamp etc) must be included in the query string for a GET request.

 ### Parameters